UNDERSTANDING BAROMETRIC PRESSURE HEADACHES

 We deeply appreciate any contributions that help advance our independent research initiatives.

-METEOAGENT is a mobile app designed for weather-sensitive individuals who experience meteoropathy symptoms
+METEOAGENT is a mobile app designed for weather-sensitive individuals who experience meteoropathy symptoms (weather pains)

 Meteoagent displays sudden weather changes and alerts people of any potential impacts on their well-being